-We are the School’s Chaplaincy Team for this year!
+We are the members of the Chaplaincy team this year:

 Our roles are the following: